Interdisciplinary Studies Department

 Margaret Young, BA (Yale University) MA (UC-Davis), Lecturer of Poetry & Literature

 The future of education is about connecting subjects, ideas, innovations, and discoveries in often imperceivable ways.
 This is why our BA Program in Interdisciplinary Studies is built on seminars and courses that expose the student to multiple disciplines through collaborative teaching, projects, peer-groups, mentors and assignments designed to acquire, apply and create knowledge and practices.

 78% of the BA program, the student will study with the wider community and in small peer groups guided by mentors and faculty.
 In the remaining 22% (40 credits) the student will either choose to: (a) specialize by focusing on a specific discipline (for example, Start-Up Studies, English Literature, Psychology, Philosophy, etc.); or, (b) take electives courses.

-This chart provides an overview of the required courses.
+This chart below provides an overview of the required courses.
 These courses are co-taught by leading experts within the Humanities and the Social Sciences.